webdacjs/simple-map-cache/README.md

 ## Usage

-Please look at the index.test.js to see how the module can be used, but in a nutshell these are the methods available:
+Please look at the index.test.js file to check how the module can be used, but in a nutshell these are the methods available:

 `set,
 get,